 - Dog Treat Recipe with Pumpkin Seeds and Cranberries

-2. Bran (wheat or oat)
+Bran (wheat or oat)

-Also, even though it's just food, make sure to consult your vet about how much of it you should add to your dog's food.
+Also, even though it's just food, consult your vet about how much of it you should add to your dog's food.

-3. Organic apple cider vinegar or aloe juice
+Organic apple cider vinegar or aloe juice

-Consult your vet on the appropriate dosage, but generally, aim for one fourth of a tablespoon per 10 pounds of body weight.
+Consult your vet on the appropriate dosage, but aim for one-fourth of a tablespoon per 10 pounds of body weight.

-4. Chiropractic, acupuncture and massages
+Chiropractic, acupuncture, and massages

 Trust your vet to tell you whether or not they are appropriate and to apply them.